 1. Appearance of Dry Tea:

-The compressed tea has a moderate tightness and uniformity; its color is smooth and lustrous.
+The Compressed tea has a moderate tightness and uniformity; its color is smooth and lustrous.
 Pu'er ripe tea has a ruddy-brown color with a glossy sheen and visible golden tips.
 Pu'er raw tea has a dark luster.

 2. Aroma: Evaluate the purity and longevity of the tea's fragrance

 A standard Pu'er tea should have a pure aroma without any off, mixed, or moldy odors that would be unpleasant.
 Pu'er tea is known for becoming more fragrant over time.
-Its aroma is formed during by microorganisms and enzymes, creating a harmonious blend of various aromatic substances resulting in scents like fresh, fruity, and others.
-These pleasant and pure aromas, such as sweet, , floral, , nutty, and aged, will persistently increase.
+Its aroma is formed during Fermentation by microorganisms and enzymes, creating a harmonious blend of various aromatic substances resulting in scents like fresh, fruity, and others.
+These pleasant and pure aromas, such as sweet, Lotus, floral, honey, nutty, and aged, will persistently increase.
 If a tea emits an unpleasant or mixed scent, it indicates there might be issues with the tea.

 3. Liquor Color: The tea liquor of Pu'er tea should be bright

 High-quality Pu'er tea should have a bright or translucent liquor.
 Generally, older Pu'er teas tend to be clearer.
 For example, the liquor of Pu'er raw tea is clear yellow, while that of aged raw tea is a crystal-clear red.
 Pu'er ripe tea has a deep red color that is bright.
-New ripe teas may appear slightly cloudy due to the breakdown of proteins and fibers during fermentation, which will eventually dissolve into the .
+New ripe teas may appear slightly cloudy due to the breakdown of proteins and fibers during fermentation, which will eventually dissolve into the Water.
 Over time, the liquor will become brighter.
 However, if a ripe tea that has been stored for over a year remains cloudy, this requires further consideration.
 If one tea shows a murky liquor when compared to another of the same type, it suggests problems in the processing, storage, or raw materials.

 4. Taste: Smooth, Refreshing, and Sweet Aftertaste